 Vicente Corta Fernández

-Vicente's practice focuses on the regulatory and transactional aspects of banking, project finance, securities and insolvency matters.
-His deep and wide-ranging knowledge enables him to offer clients comprehensive legal advice on a broad spectrum of complex financial issues.
+Vicente's practice focused on the regulatory and transactional aspects of banking, project finance, securities and insolvency matters.
+His deep and wide-ranging knowledge enabled him to offer clients comprehensive legal advice on a broad spectrum of complex financial issues.

-The leader of the Firm's restructuring practice in Mexico, Vicente has a strong track record leading high-profile restructuring projects in an array of business sectors.
-Vicente also guides clients through technically complicated derivatives, asset finance and regulatory and compliance issues.
-Combining a highly focused and thorough approach with an ability to give clear and pragmatic advice, Vicente's advisory practice spans a broad variety of corporate, civil and mercantile matters.
-Such cases include his successful handling of a number of high-profile shareholder disputes in Mexico.
+The leader of the Firm's restructuring practice in Mexico, Vicente had a strong track record leading high-profile restructuring projects in an array of business sectors.
+Vicente also guided clients through technically complicated derivatives, asset finance and regulatory and compliance issues.
+Combining a highly focused and thorough approach with an ability to give clear and pragmatic advice, Vicente's advisory practice spanned a broad variety of corporate, civil and mercantile matters.
+Such cases included his successful handling of a number of high-profile shareholder disputes in Mexico.

-Vicente also has an exceptionally strong track record in obtaining regulatory authorizations for the incorporation and consolidation of major Mexican financial entities, such as Mi Banco Autofin Mexico, Banco Wal-Mart de Mexico Adelante, Banco Amigo, CIBanco, Bancrea, Banco Fácil, Principal Grupo Financiero, Afore Coppel and Scotia Afore.
+Vicente had an exceptionally strong track record in obtaining regulatory authorizations for the incorporation and consolidation of major Mexican financial entities, such as Mi Banco Autofin Mexico, Banco Wal-Mart de Mexico Adelante, Banco Amigo, CIBanco, Bancrea, Banco Fácil, Principal Grupo Financiero, Afore Coppel and Scotia Afore.

-He has developed a reputation as a staunch defender of his clients' interests, and he is unfazed by even the most challenging of problems.
+He developed a reputation as a staunch defender of his clients' interests and was unfazed by even the most challenging of problems.
 He displayed these qualities during his distinguished service to his country, developing and implementing difficult yet vital reforms to key financial institutions.

 At the request of Mexican President Vicente Fox, he became President of the National Commission for the Retirement Savings System (CONSAR) and implemented a comprehensive reform of the pension system's legal framework and a major overhaul of investment rules.
 As executive secretary for the government's Bank Savings Protection Institute (IPAB), he won international acclaim for leading the comprehensive overhaul of Mexico's banking system.